hashgraph/hedera-mirror-node/docs/database.md

 Note: `-j` works the same way as for `pg_dump`.
 The single transaction mode can't be used together with the parallel mode.
 As a result, if the command is interrupted, the database will have partial data, and it needs to be restored using the saved snapshot before retry.

+## Errata

+Some tables may contain errata information to workaround known issues with the stream files.
+The state of the consensus nodes was never impacted, only the externalization of these changes to the stream files that the mirror node consumes.
+There were three instances of bugs in the node software that misrepresented the side-effects of certain user transactions in the balance and record streams.

+### Account Balance File Skew

+* Period: September 13, 2019 to September 08, 2020
+* Scope: 6949 account balance files
+* Problem: Early account balances file did not respect the invariant that all transfers less than or equal to the timestamp of the file are reflected within that file.
+* Solution: Fixed in Hedera Services in Sept 2020.
+Fixed in Mirror Node v0.53.0 by adding a `account_balance_file.time_offset` field with a value of `-1` that is used as an adjustment to the balance file's consensus timestamp for use when querying transfers.

+### Failed Transfers in Record

+* Period: September 14, 2019 to October 3, 2019
+* Scope: Affected the records of 1177 transactions.
+* Problem: When a crypto transfer failed due to an insufficient account balance, the attempted transfers were nonetheless listed in the record.
+* Solution: Fixed in Hedera Services v0.4.0 late 2019.
+Fixed in Mirror Node in v0.53.0 by adding an `errata` field to the `crypto_transfer` table and setting the spurious transfers' `errata` field to `DELETE` to indicate they should be omitted.

+### Record Missing for insufficient fee funding

+* Period: September 14, 2019 to September 18, 2019
+* Scope: Affected the records of 31 transactions
+* Problem: When a transaction over-bid the balance of its payer account as a fee payment, its record was omitted from the stream.
+When a transaction’s payer account could not afford the network fee, its record was omitted.
+* Solution: Fixed in Hedera Services v0.4.0 late 2019.
+Fixed in Mirror Node in v0.53.0 by adding an `errata` field to `crypto_transfer` and `transaction` tables and inserting the missing rows with the `errata` field set to `INSERT`.